 As a young state made up of people from very diverse cultures, Israel (pop.
-7.8M) has a rich and rapidly evolving literary culture.
-The Institute for the Translation of Hebrew Literature (ITHL) was founded in 1962 to acquaint foreign readers with the best of modern Hebrew literature.
+8.5M) has a rich and rapidly evolving literary culture.
+The Israeli Institute for Hebrew Literature (IIHL) was founded in 1962 to acquaint foreign readers with the best of modern Hebrew literature.
 Over the years, the range of its activities has expanded far beyond translation.
-Concurrently, and largely in response to the work of ITHL, international interest in Hebrew literature has grown significantly.
-At present, Hebrew literature is published in 72 languages!
+Concurrently, and largely in response to the work of IIHL, international interest in Hebrew literature has grown significantly.
+At present, Hebrew literature is published in 82 languages!

 Selection of Literary Titles

 A panel of independent experts assesses the suitability of new titles for publication in foreign languages.
 Only those titles considered to be of a good literary standard are accepted.
 In recent years,the choice of authors and titles has also been influenced by the response of the international publishing market to our program.

 One of ITHL's main activities is the preparation and promotion of new Hebrew titles in translation.
 We commission, facilitate and/or supervise translations to 82 languages.
 Information on authors and titles is available to publishers on request.
 We also try to ensure that full or partial translations of newly published books are available in at least one foreign language.